Mississippi State vs. South Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Mississippi State Performance Insights

-- The Bulldogs' +176 scoring differential (outscoring opponents by 13.5 points per game) is a result of putting up 76.2 points per game (160th in college basketball) while giving up 62.7 per outing (18th in college basketball).
+- The Bulldogs have a +176 scoring differential, topping opponents by 13.5 points per game.
+They're putting up 76.2 points per game to rank 159th in college basketball and are giving up 62.7 per outing to rank 18th in college basketball.

+- Mississippi State wins the rebound battle by 8.4 boards on average.
+It collects 40.2 rebounds per game, which ranks 49th in college basketball, while its opponents grab 31.8 per outing.

-- Mississippi State prevails in the rebound battle by an average of 8.4 boards.
-It collects 40.2 rebounds per game (49th in college basketball) compared to its opponents' 31.8.
+- South Carolina prevails in the rebound battle by an average of 5.3 boards.
+It records 37.1 rebounds per game (161st in college basketball) compared to its opponents' 31.8.

+- South Carolina hits 2.9 more threes per contest than the opposition, 8.8 (70th in college basketball) compared to its opponents' 5.9.

-- Mississippi State has committed 12.2 turnovers per game (221st in college basketball) while forcing 12.5 (147th in college basketball).
+- South Carolina forces 9.9 turnovers per game (329th in college basketball) while committing 9.2 (22nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.